 Rooms here are not facilitated with any kind of heating services/things.
 There is a lack of electricity and fuel for conducting and using any heating things and services.
-So, it is most to carry sleeping bag beforehand.
+So, it is most to carry a sleeping bag beforehand.

-Foods and Beverage on Tea houses/Lodges:
+Foods and beverages in Tea houses/Lodges

-You will be served all meals of the day at tea house while you are trekking Everest Base Camp Trail.
-Not that you will be served all meal at the same tea houses.
-You will be served dinner and breakfast at the same tea house where you stayed the night while for lunch your guide will find the appropriate tea house while hiking towards next destination.
+You will be served all meals of the day at the tea house while you are trekking Everest Base Camp Trail.
+Not that you will be served all meals at the same tea houses.
+You will be served dinner and breakfast at the same tea house where you stayed the night while for lunch your guide will find the appropriate tea house while hiking towards the next destination.

-Toilets on Tea houses/Lodges:
+Toilets on Tea houses/Lodges

-You will also find some toilets like a hut with some hole dug for littering.
+You will also find some toilets like a hut with some holes dug for littering.
 And the most important thing is you need to carry toilet paper by yourself.
-Most of the tea houses will not be able to provide you with the toilet paper so it's better to carry your own.
+Most of the tea houses will not be able to provide you with toilet paper so it's better to carry your own.